carineconstantino/security_tools/scanpy/README.md

 Scanpy isn´t a revolutionary tool for scan web application, I know that !!!
 The goal is save time when a security professional want a fast response and a quickly analysis.
-More deep tools are available in linux distribuition like Kali and go head if your search is more sophisticated.
+More sophisticated tools are available in linux distribuition like Kali and go head if your search is more deep.

-It´s help-me and maybe help you.
+In my journey working as security analyst the creation of this scripts it was a great help.
+The scan_header_http automated analysis of http headers without install a great tool like Burp Suite.
+Futhermore, python inspired me learn more and more and think in my own swiss army knife.

 ### Prerequisites